xxczaki/airly/readme.md

 All the returned installations must be located within this limit from the given point (in km); negative value means no limit.

-### airly.nearestAverageMeasurements(lat, lng)
+### airly.pointMeasurements(lat, lng)

-> Returns measurements for any geographical location.
-Measurement values are interpolated by averaging measurements from nearby sensors (up to 1,5km away from the given point)
+> Returns detailed measurements (current, historical and future) for a map point, which can be interpolated from nearby installations

 **lat**